 Coral Bay is well known as a prime location to experience swimming with these majestic creatures.
 More suited to confident swimmers and snorkellers, this is a once in a lifetime experience.

 As part of the Marine Interaction Tour included in all itineraries, students have an opportunity to view seasonal wildlife in their natural setting.
 The humpback whale migration is a prominent feature, as well as the chance to see dugongs, manta rays, sharks, turtles and other marine wildlife.

 Using well reputed local charter companies, students can fish the deep waters off Coral Bay, learning about the impact of commercial fishing, and the necessary bag-limits as part of a sustainable fishing for the future.
 Ideal as an exclusive charter, we can hire the whole vessel and bring home the catch to cook and eat at the Camp.

 S.C.U.B.A.
 Programs for All Ages

-Progresive SNorkelling Development Program
+Progresive Snorkelling Development Program

 We have a progressive program for schools interested in training students from introductory SCUBA programs through to Open Water certification.
-This was we can offer SUBA to all age groups dependant on SCUBA experience.
+This was we can offer SCUBA to all age groups dependant on SCUBA experience.
 Alternatively, experienced divers can explore the outer reef on the Dive Boat.